bilibilij/bilibilij.github.io/index.md

 ## About Me

-I completed my master's degree at Sichuan University, where I conducted research under the supervision of Jing Wang and Jianquan Liu.
-My research primarily focused on the evolutionary impact of whole-genome duplication (WGD) in plant species.
+I completed my master degree at Sichuan University, where I conducted research under the supervision of Jing Wang and Jianquan Liu.
+My research primarily focused on the evolutionary impact of whole-genome duplication (WGD) in plant.
 Currently, I am employed as a Research Assistant in Jing Wang's lab.

 I have received an official offer to join the University of British Columbia (UBC) in September 2024, working in the lab of Judith Mank.